oxinabox/oxinabox.github.io/_posts/2020-04-19-Julia-Antipatterns.md

  - Reasons people do this

 Some people will disagree with me on these things.
-That is ok, they are allowed to be wrong (😂 I jest.
+That is ok, they are allowed to be wrong (😂 I jest).
 To quote the introduction to Press, Teukolsky, Vetting and Flannery's "Numerical Recipes":

 _We do, therefore, offer you our practical judgements wherever we can.